Elijah Embree Hoss: Episcopal ministry

 The Rev. Dr. Elijah Embree Hoss was elected to the episcopacy of the Methodist Episcopal Church, South, by the 1902 General Conference.
 His Episcopal Residence was at 810 Broadway, Nashville, Tennessee.

 Bishop Hoss was a fraternal representative of his denomination to nearly every Methodist Church in the world.
 His last great mission of this kind was to Australia in 1915.
 He was the presiding bishop of the M.E.
 South work in Brazil from 1905 to 1908 and in the Orient in 1910 and 1915.

 Retirement, death, and burial

 Bishop Hoss was given a year's vacation in 1914–15.
 He retired on account of feeble health in 1918.
-He died 23 April 1919 in Muskogee, Oklahoma, at the home of his son, Henry.
+He died on 23 April 1919 in Muskogee, Oklahoma, at the home of his son, Henry.
 He was buried in Muskogee beside his wife.
-They were re-interred together in Maple Lawn Cemetery at Jonesboro, Tennessee, 12 April 1924.
+They were re-interred together in Maple Lawn Cemetery at Jonesboro, Tennessee, on 12 April 1924.